Department of Classics and Archaeology

 Biography

 I am originally from London and I completed my first degree in Classics at the University of Edinburgh.
 After a brief spell in Oxford for my Masters, I began my PhD at Nottingham in 2009 on the subject of the dissemination of Greek tragedy during the fifth and fourth centuries BC, under the supervision of Patrick Finglass and Alan Sommerstein.
 I graduated in December 2013.
 I have taught Classics as a teaching associate at Warwick (2016/17), Nottingham (2012/13) and the University of Leeds (2013/14).
 In addition, I have taught English for Academic Purposes at the University of Lincoln and University College London.
-I am very pleased to now have rejoined my alma mater.
+I was delighted to rejoin my alma mater in 2017.

 Expertise Summary

-My research covers Greek social and economic history, the history of Greek drama and festival culture, Greek tragedy and Greek lyric.
+My research covers Greek social and economic history, Greek tyranny, the history of Greek drama and festival culture, Greek tragedy and Greek lyric.

 Teaching Summary